cwiederspan/zero-to-aks-private/README.md

-# Development Container Template
+# AKS with Terraform

-This project can be used as a template for other, new GitHub projects where you would like to use [this Docker image](https://github.com/ateamsw/devcontainer) as the dev container in your VS Code projects.
+This project illustrates the use of Terraform to create a production-ready AKS cluster in Azure.